open-telemetry/opentelemetry-specification/specification/trace/api.md

 #### IsRecording

-Returns true if this `Span` is recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc.
+Returns `true` if this `Span` has been started but not ended.

-After a `Span` is ended, it usually becomes non-recording and thus `IsRecording` SHOULD consequently return false for ended Spans.
+After a `Span` is ended, it usually becomes non-recording and thus `IsRecording` SHOULD consequently return `false` for ended Spans.
 Note: Streaming implementations, where it is not known if a span is ended, are one expected case where `IsRecording` cannot change after ending a Span.

+Recording information like events with the `AddEvent` operation, attributes using `SetAttributes`, status with `SetStatus`, etc will not perform if `IsRecording` returns `false`.

 `IsRecording` SHOULD NOT take any parameters.